 My fiancee and I have been having sex now for some time and are not well versed in good birth control.
 She has always wanted me to ejaculate inside of her, but I will not.
 How safe is it for me to ejaculate inside of her if we are using foam or if we are using spermicidal inserts?

 As you and your partner continue to discuss your contraceptive options, she might like to make an appointment with a health care provider.
-You might offer to go with her, and if it's OK with her, you may be invited into the room when contraception is discussed.
-That way, you can both be informed of the risks and advantages of different methods, and can choose a method that is right for you as a couple.Alice!
+You might offer to go with her, and if it's okay with her, you may be invited into the room when contraception is discussed.
+That way, you can both be informed of the risks and advantages of different methods and can choose a method that is right for you as a couple.

 Originally published Nov 16, 1995

 Can’t find information on the site about your health concern or issue?